 Group coaching sessions (optional) are offered during the time corridors indicated in the schedule.
-A pre-booking is required via email to markus.hoellerer@unsw.edu.au, including preferred/possible times (Sydney time zone), requested time budget, and very brief meeting agenda.
+A pre-booking is required via email, including preferred/possible times (Sydney time zone), requested time budget, and very brief meeting agenda.
 The course facilitator will reply ASAP (but please give some notice); all bookings are strictly on first-come-first-served basis.